- Posted by MEDASSET

 The issue of marine pollution knows no boundaries and, as neighbours in the Mediterranean – essentially a closed basin – all nation states need to work together to address it.
 Until recently, a wide variety of approaches and techniques have been used to monitor and assess its consequences.
 In order to improve the coordination and effectiveness of the mitigation actions taken by the Mediterranean states of the EU, four of them, namely Greece, Italy, France and Spain, are to cooperate in a project entitled MEDSEALITTER that aims to produce a joint protocol for the monitoring of marine pollution together with improvements in the management and interconnectedness of protected areas.

-To deliver the objectives of the MEDSEALITTER programme, MEDASSET will be working with the Greek Centre for Marine Research and eight further partner organisations: the University of Barcelona and the University of Valencia (Spain); the EcoOcean Institute and the Ecole Pratique des Hautes Etudes (France); and finally from Italy the Cinque Terre National Park and Marine Protected Area (acting as Lead Partner), the Comune di Villasimius – Capo Carbonara Marine Protected Area, and the Italian National Institute for Environmental Protection and Research, Legambiente Onlus.
+To deliver the objectives of the MEDSEALITTER programme, MEDASSET will be working with the Greek Centre for Marine Research and nine further partner organisations: the University of Barcelona and the University of Valencia (Spain); the EcoOcean Institute and the Ecole Pratique des Hautes Etudes (France); and finally from Italy the Cinque Terre National Park and Marine Protected Area (acting as Lead Partner), the Comune di Villasimius – Capo Carbonara Marine Protected Area, the Italian National Institute for Environmental Protection and Research, Legambiente Onlus and Municipality of Favignana – Managing Body of Egadi Islands Marine Protected Area.

 The programme will include the monitoring and recording of floating debris, which will be carried out using boats, light aircraft and drones.
 It will also examine, under laboratory conditions, the concentration of pollutants that may be present in indicator species – such as sea turtles, fish and marine annelids.